MicrosoftDocs/Viva/Viva/insights/Tutorials/hybrid-workforce-experience.md

 3. When prompted, select or confirm the options for **Group by**, **Time period**, and **Meeting exclusions**.
 4. In **Select metrics**, keep the preselected metrics (these are required for the template to work).
 5. In **Select filters**, select **Active only** for **Which measured employees do you want to include in your query results**?
 Optionally, you can further filter the employees in scope for the dashboard.
 For more details about filter and metric options, refer to [Create a Person Query](/viva/insights/Tutorials/person-queries).
 6. In **Organizational data**, add the attribute that specifies someone’s number of onsite work days (for example, **OnsiteDays**), the attribute that indicates whether someone is a manager (for example, **SupervisorIndicator**), and the HireDate.
 Add any other attributes you want to be able to use in the dashboard.
-For best performance, stick between five and eight attributes.
+For best performance, select no more than seven attributes.
 7. Select **Run** (located in the upper right) to run the query, which can take between a few minutes and a few hours to complete.
 8. When prompted, select to return to the **Query designer**.
 Repeat preceding steps 2-7, except this time, select the **Strong and diverse ties** query.
 Make the same selections that you did for the Hybrid workforce experience.
-There’s no need to include any organizational attributes in this query.
+Skip step 6; there's no need to include any organizational attributes in this Strong and diverse ties query.
 9. When prompted, select to go to **Results**.
 After both queries successfully run, navigate to **Query designer > Results**.
 Select the download icon for the **Hybrid workforce experience** query results, select **PBI template**, and then select **OK** to download the template.

     :::image type="content" source="../images/wpa/tutorials/hwfe-download-pbi-template(1).png" alt-text="Screenshot of download icon and pop-up list; the icon and 'PBI template' are highlighted":::